czhou578/Thomas-Sowell-Notes/The-Road-To-Serfdom.md

 is to be solved by the community instead of by the individual; but this involves that it must also be the community, or rather its representatives, who must decide the relative importance of the different needs.

+If
+they want to plan, they must control the entry into the different trades and occupations, or the terms of remuneration, or both.

+But when the authority fixes the remunerations for a whole category and the selection among the candidates is made by an objective test, the strength of their desire for the job will count for very little

+That people should wish to be relieved of the bitter choice which hard facts often impose upon them is not surprising.
+But few want to be relieved through having the choice made for them by others.
+People just wish that the choice should not be necessary at all.

+We should be seriously deceiving ourselves if for these apprehensions we sought comfort in the consideration that the adoption of central planning would merely mean a return, after a brief spell of a free economy, to the ties and regulations which have governed economic activity through most ages, and that therefore the infringements of personal liberty need not be greater than they were before the age of laissez faire.

+But, in consequence, the substitution of central planning for competition would require central direction of a much greater part of our lives than was ever attempted before.
+It could not stop at what we regard as our economic activities, because we are now for almost every part of our lives dependent on somebody else’s economic activities.

+To believe that the power which is thus conferred on the state is merely transferred to it from others is erroneous.
+It is a power which is newly created and which in a competitive society nobody possesses.